alejandrochang/StudyGuideNotes/algorithms.md

 ### What exactly is a Stack Overflow?
-when too many recursive calls are made because no base case was given
+- when too many recursive calls are made because no base case was given
+- when the working memory in the computer's RAM / VRAM (or the interpreter's allowed limit for number of stack-frames that can be held in memory for the running process) is exceeded
+    - a stack frame is a procedure that is put on the stack of a running process to be executed once stack frames are finished being added to the stack in the current lifecycle of the program's event loop

 ### Describe direct and indirect recursion
 Direct recursive functions call themselves, indirect functions call another function